 If the bot repeats itself many times for no good reason, that is an error too.

 Does it mean you can create a bot which can handle everything the user throws at it?
 No.

 (Speaking of which, even humans cannot do that.
 Haven't you ever thought of an excellent comeback to some unpleasant comment about 24 hours too late?)

 I am not suggesting that you can build a perfect, error-free bot either.
 But I am objecting to the notion of approaching bot building with this idea that "in conversation, there are no errors".

 3 Slot filling

 I wrote an article why I avoid slot filling.

-In fact, I think slot filling is one of the worst ideas to have been embraced by the entire bot framework community.
+In fact, I think slot filling is one of the worst ideas to have been embraced by the entire bot framework community (I mean the specific implementations.
+I think the concept is a good idea, but the feature is not).
 It very rarely works as expected.

 The second and third points are closely tied, in my view.
 I think the biggest issue with features like slot filling is that you lose control of the conversation flow (as the bot builder), and you are then forced to settle for less.